TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

    \right.
 $$

-With the arrow we express that if we have a solution of the system on the left, this will also be a solution of the system on the right.
+With the arrow we express that if we have a solution to the system on the left, this will also be a solution to the system on the right.

 Now, why is this okay, why is it allowed to 'subtract equations'?
 Let us introduce the shorthand notation